 - leading the team in successfully pursuing high profile disqualification proceedings against many, including those involving appeals to the Supreme Court

-More recently, I have become involved in advising on landbanking and carbon credit and MTIC cases, as well as advising on the abuse of insolvency legislation to avoid business rates and considering the possibility of tax evasion; and similarly whether schemes are appropriately operating with nominee companies acting as directors.
+I have advised on numerous landbanking and carbon credit and MTIC cases, as well as advising on the abuse of insolvency legislation to avoid business rates and considering the possibility of tax evasion; and similarly whether schemes are appropriately operating with nominee companies acting as directors.

-In addition to the above, I have a range of experience in forensic investigations/misappropriations/fraud, including the urgent undertaking of enforcement action to preserve and recover assets.
+In addition to the above, I have a range of experience in forensic investigations/misappropriations/fraud actions, including the urgent undertaking of enforcement action to preserve and recover assets.